Britain's Next Top Model series 6: Episode 11

 The girls reach Kuala Lumpur and meet with famous designer Jimmy Choo.
-They then take part in a dancing challenge, followed by a roof top photo shoot for Baby G watches.
+They then take part in a dancing challenge, followed by a rooftop photo shoot for Baby G watches.
 One girl will be picked to represent the brand following the end of Pixie Lott's contract with the company.

 Amelia was told her photo was stunning on its own, but the judges are concerned about her progress during the competition (as she started strong, but then tumbled down until she's getting better and better).
 Charlotte and Alisha's photo was universally criticized, but Tiffany's photo was heavily praised.
 Joy received the best feedback, but Amelia and Charlotte ended up in the bottom two again, though both of them produced the two best photos of the week.

 Though she has progressed tremendously the past few weeks, Amelia was eliminated.